IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 The first step is to call `Session.login_with_password(username,  password, client_API_version, originator)`.
 The API is session based, so before you can make other calls you must authenticate with the server.
 Assuming the user name and password are authenticated correctly, the result of this call is a *session reference*.
 Subsequent API calls take the session reference as a parameter.
-In this way, we ensure that only API users who are suitably authorized can perform operations on a XenServer installation.
+In this way, we ensure that only API users who are suitably authorized can perform operations on a Citrix Hypervisor installation.
 You can continue to use the same session for any number of API calls.
 When you have finished the session, recommends that you call `Session.logout(session)` to clean up: see later.